U.S. Route 287 in Texas: History

 When US 287 was first commissioned in 1935, none of its route was in Texas.
 The route was extended southward from Colorado to the Gulf Coast at Port Arthur, Texas in 1939.
 Before this extension, the portion from the Oklahoma state line to Amarillo was SH 9, from Amarillo to Henrietta was SH 5, Henrietta to Bowie was SH 50, Bowie to Fort Worth was SH 2 and US 81, Fort Worth to Ennis SH 34, Ennis to Corsicana was SH 14/US 75, Corsicana to Palestine was SH 22, Palestine to Crockett was SH 19, Crockett and Woodville was Texas State Highway 106, Woodville to Port Arthur was SH 8.

 From 1926 to 1939, the aforementioned state routes between US 66 in Claude and US 81 in Bowie were co-designated with U.S. Route 370, which was commissioned in 1926.
 US 370 was extended westward to Amarillo by 1935 with the northward relocation of US 66.
 This route also traveled concurrently with US 70 between Vernon and Wichita Falls, Texas.

 With the 1939 general re-description of the Texas State Highway system all of the state highway designations were removed and US 370 was decommissioned from Oklahoma state line to Port Arthur.
 SH 106 was decommissioned entirely.

 Future

-Currently in Beaumont a construction project is widening the highway from four lanes to six lanes for a future Interstate Corridor for US 96 to connect to future Interstate 14.
-Between Ennis and Waxahachie the highway is getting grade separated interchanges and service roads.
+Currently in Beaumont, a construction project is widening the highway from four lanes to six lanes for a future Interstate Corridor for US 96 to connect to future I-14.
+Between Ennis and Waxahachie, the highway is getting grade separated interchanges and service roads.

+On March 15, 2022, a bill was signed by President Joe Biden that added the extension of I-27 north to Raton, New Mexico, and south to Laredo to the Interstate Highway System utilizing the US 87, US 277 and US 83 corridors.
+A bill introduced in 2023 would explicitly designate the extension as I-27 with two auxiliary routes numbered I-227 and I-327.
+I-227 is proposed to be routed via SH 158 from Sterling City to Midland and SH 349 from Midland to Lamesa; I-327 would utilize US 287 from Dumas to the Oklahoma state line.
+On August 1, 2023, the legislation passed through the U.S. Senate with some slight modifications; I-227 was redesignated as I-27W with I-27 between Sterling City and Lamesa redesignated as I-27E and I-327 was redesignated as I-27N.